Ahmad Shah Bahadur

 As a Prince, he defeated Ahmed Shah Abdali in the Battle of Manupur in 1748, Ahmed Shah Bahadur inherited a much weakened Mughal state as emperor for six years, but left all affairs of state to rivalling factions.
 He was deposed by the Vizier Imad-ul-Mulk and later blinded along with his mother.
-He spent the remaining years of his life in prison and died in 1775 CE.
+He spent the remaining years of his life in prison and died in 1775.

 Early life

-Prince Ahmad was born in 1725 to the Mughal Emperor Muhammad Shah and his consort Qudsia Begum.
+He was born in 1725 to the Mughal Emperor Muhammad Shah and his consort Qudsia Begum.
 Decentralization during his father's reign, the Maratha Wars and the blow from Nadir Shah's invasion had initiated the decline of the Mughal Empire.

 As a young Prince Ahmad developed a weakness for women, though this was restricted under his father's supervision.
 He is also known to have been an illiterate and never took part in military training, largely due to the attitude of his miserly father, who stinted him and used to browbeat him, never even giving him a sufficient allowance requisite of imperial princes, despite the fact that at that time there was still no shortage of funds for the imperial household.
 He was strongly supported by his step-mother, Badshah Begum, who adopted him as her own son, after the loss of her biological child; this was instrumental in his succession to the throne; as well as by his mother, who managed the state affairs along with the Head Eunuch of the harem, Javed Khan Nawab Bahadur, during his reign, since he sought the harem more than his duties to the empire.

+Ahmad Shah Bahadur was known preference for the VOC Dutch merchants in India, and his collections of rare local hounds of India are somewhat almost documented.